tess1o/geopulse/README.md

 - Automatic categorization of GPS data into stays and trips
 - Interactive maps showing your complete movement history
+- Immich integration to show your photos on the timeline map
 - Flexible date range viewing (single day to months of data)
 - Real-time location display for current day
-- Immich integration to show your photos on the timeline map

 **Analytics**

 - Dashboard with distance traveled and visit statistics
 - Journey insights showing countries and cities visited
 - Movement pattern analysis and activity tracking
-- Most visited locations with detailed counts

 **Social Features**